Feared typhoon glances off Eastern China coast, limiting damage

 While the storm's detour spared eastern China from a bigger disaster, heavy rains in recent days have forced the evacuation of 1.1 million people and flooded cities in Zhejiang, Jiangsu and Anhui provinces.

-Economic activity on China's wealthy eastern seaboard was heavily disrupted as authorities canceled trains and flights out of two Shanghai airports and ordered tens of thousands of ships back to port.
+Economic activity on China's wealthy eastern seaboard was heavily disrupted as authorities cancelled trains and flights out of two Shanghai airports and ordered tens of thousands of ships back to port.

 (Reporting by Gerry Shih; Editing by Ruth Pitchford)